 Despite this, there is major disagreement within the Labour Party and the British Left about the meaning and significance of the 1997 victory.

-This conference will be an important opportunity to reflect on what Labour's 1997 election triumph meant for the UK's institutions and economy, the Labour Party itself, and the long-term future of British politics.
+This conference provided academics, politicians and the public alike with an important opportunity to reflect on what Labour's 1997 election triumph meant for the UK's institutions and economy, the Labour Party itself, and the long-term future of British politics.